shivannis/xandr-docs-public/xandr-docs/articles/monetize/buy-mobile-inventory-directly-from-a-publisher.md

   - **Unlimited** - Select this option to leave your daily budget undefined.

-    To enable this feature, speak to your Xandr representative.
+    To enable this feature, speak to your Microsoft Advertising representative.

 If you have enabled the unlimited budget warning feature, you will not